jeremyvlegros/jeremyvlegros/_posts/2023-06-30-status-my-links-link-tree-for-the-outside.md

 ### Contrasting my website and the outside web

-Surfing the web has become paddling in an ocean of ads, videos popping, playing, with hidden controls ..., windows popping out and requiring to find where the closing button is (left, right, button okay ? button dismiss ?), searching for the "do no accept cookies" :
+Surfing the web has become paddling in an ocean of :
+- ads
+- face hugger videos
+- hidden video controls
+- face hugger windows
+- obscure closing buttons (left, right, button okay ? button dismiss ?)
+- the button to refuse cookies "do no accept cookies" is either :
   - written discreetly
-- opening cookie settings and un-toggling 10 elements to refuse cookies, because there are no "refuse all"
+  - requires un-toggling 10 elements because a there are no "refuse all cookies"

-I will contribute to the web ~~personal data exploitation~~ personalized experience, to contrast with my website.
+I will contribute to this ocean, to hammer the nail in the ~~personal data exploitation~~ personalized experience, that way it will contrast even more with my website.

 ### Blending in ?